 Go on a bar-hopping adventure

 The cocktail culture has become increasingly popular in the last decades.
-Like culinary adventures, bar-hopping can become an exciting part of a trip and another way to explore diverse flavors of a location.
+Like culinary adventures, bar-hopping can become an exciting part of a trip and another way to explore the diverse flavors of a location.
 If you are among cocktail aficionados, there are plenty of bars in Macau to surprise and impress you.
 Visit Goa Night at Taipa Village to try their cocktail menu inspired by Goan culture and Macau landmarks.
 Don’t miss out on the signature cocktails at Vida Rica Bar at Mandarin Oriental, Macau.
 Every once in a while they come up with a new volume of drinks menu that includes original creations inspired by Macau, whether it is art or cinematography.
+To immerse in the classy vibes of the Prohibition-era New York and indulge in original cocktails with creative presentation spiced up with live jazz performance, stop by The St. Regis Bar Macao.

 Not a big fan of fancy bars?
 Macau has plenty of casual pubs and bars with friendly crowds and live music.
 Try Old Taipa Tavern in Taipa Village for a refreshing pint of IPA and a chat with local residents.
 If you can’t live without rock’n’roll, then The Roadhouse Macau would make a perfect pit stop for you.
 They have an in-house band that plays rock and blues six nights a week!